 Live-in care is where a professional live-in carer provides care and support in their home 24 hours per day, 7 days per week.
 Live in homecare gives your loved one the assistance they need whilst retaining their independence.
 A Live in Carer will support them to make decisions about how they want to live their life.

 The majority of people living with a complex care condition presume a nursing or care home is the only option.
 This is not the case.
 A Live in Carer can support those living with brain injuries, stroke, spinal injuries and even neurodegenerative conditions, such as multiple sclerosis and motor neurone disease all in the comfort of their own home.
 Live-in care is especially beneficial for young adults as they are able to live independently when supported by an experienced carer.

 A care home is very different to Live-in care where the staff revolve in shift patterns and there is not a single person dedicated to looking after their loved one.
 Your loved one may prefer living with lots of people and joining in with organised activities.
 In a care home, there are fewer practical worries, and many of the person’s choices will be made for them resulting is a loss of independence.

 You decide.
-Read the following guide here illustrating the differences between care homes and Live in care at home.
+Read our guide illustrating the differences between care homes and live-in care at home.